The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Timeboost

-\paraib{Protocol Properties} Timeboost introduces in theory several desirable properties for both the protocol and its users.
+Timeboost introduces in theory several desirable properties for both the protocol and its users.
 The use of a second-price auction incentivizes truthful bidding while avoiding overpayment.
 By rotating express lane access every round, Timeboost avoids centralization of sequencing control over multiple rounds.
 The artificial delay added to standard transactions limits the effectiveness of latency-based manipulation while preserving usability and allows users with a higher latency to be able to compete with users with a lower latency.
 Importantly, the protocol enables value extraction to be internalized: the second-highest bid is paid into a protocol-controlled contract, allowing Arbitrum's DAO to indirectly collect MEV revenue that would otherwise be captured solely by individual searchers.
 The express lane model also preserves Arbitrum's private mempool assumptions, ensuring that users remain protected from frontrunning, sandwiching, or sniping.
 Finally, given that express lane controllers may sign any already signed transactions, they can resell express lane rights to other parties on a more granular, per-transaction basis, thereby creating a potential new business model.